-GE461 (3) CONSERVATION/ NATURAL RESOURCE MANAGEMENT As resources permit
+GE461 CONSERVATION/ NATURAL RESOURCE MANAGEMENT

 This course offers a study of the principles and problems of natural resource management and conservation with particular reference to Pacific islands and tropical resource systems.
 Lectures and readings stress an ecological approach and the role of environmental planning in land use management.
 Prerequisites: One 200 level GE course or consent of instructor.